kingluddite/web-dev-notes/full-stack/udemy/009n-node-with-react/02-server-side-architecture/05-heroku-deployment-checklist.md

 app.listen(PORT);
 ```

-* The above line says, "If there is a defined environment variable than use that other wise use port 5000"
+* The above line says,
+    - "If there is a defined environment variable than use that
+    - otherwise use port 5000"

 * `Specify Node Environment`
-    - We want to use a specific version of Node, so we need to tell Heroku which version we want
+    - We want to use a specific version of `Node`, so we need to tell **Heroku** which version we want
-    - By default Heroku attempts to use an older version of Node and it will crash our app
+    - By default **Heroku** attempts to use an older version of `Node` and it will crash our app

 `package.json`